 We have a strong pastoral team including a Learning Mentor and Autism Champion.
 They are trained to support both children with emotional needs and families in the community who need support or advice.
-The learning mentors work with children and deal with issues around family and emotions, grief, bereavement and falling out with friends.
+The learning mentor works with children and deals with issues around family and emotions, grief, bereavement and falling out with friends.
 We also value our Sensory Support Room which is used by staff to offer a quiet space for children with sensory or emotional needs.

 Children with medical needs are catered for and a named adult is responsible for administering medication in consultation with parents.
 Medication is kept in a safe place, only accessible by staff.
 Staff are trained to use specific equipment i.e. epi pens for children with severe allergic reactions.

 For additional information on how we support children please see the following policies on the Polices web page.

 - Behaviour policy

 - Positive handling policy